 Teens can face a number of challenges when taking the step into addiction recovery.
 At the start is physical withdrawal from the drugs or alcohol they’re addicted to.
 This can be an extremely difficult and uncomfortable time, made worse by any underlying mental health concerns.

 The next stage is working through the psychological aspects of addiction.
 Teens will need to come to terms with why they turned to drugs or alcohol in the first place and learn how to cope with stress and triggers in a healthy way.
 Over time, they will need to work through challenges, achieve recovery, face the potential for relapse, and continue with aftercare to get stronger.
 It’s impossible to rush, but there is help to encourage your teen to thrive during the addiction recovery process.
 Our team at Foothills at Red Oak Recovery is here to help.
-Contact us today at 866.300.5275 for more information about the process.
+Contact us today at 866.300.5275 for more information about the stages of addiction recovery and our substance abuse recovery center.

 The Typical Stages of Addiction Recovery